apro89/qa-interview-exercise/README.md

 8. Enter on the search field “Genda$”

-9. Check the “The search only allow A-Z a-z À-ÿ 0-9 and the special characters:-_'.
+9. Check the erro message: “The search only allow A-Z a-z À-ÿ 0-9 and the special characters:-_'.
 Please enter a valid value on the search.” is displayed

 10. Clear the search field